Fidelity Entry 02 of 25

 Integrity requires love to align speech and conduct.
 Saying "I love you" while repeatedly breaking trust forms confusion.
 Saying "I only want what is best for you" while refusing to listen may conceal control.
 Saying "I forgive you" while using the past as a weapon may be false forgiveness.
 Love becomes credible through repeated action: showing up, telling truth, respecting limits, repairing harm, and bearing appropriate cost.

 Love is not control.
 To love someone is not to possess the person's time, body, conscience, friendships, future, or attention.
 Control often disguises itself as concern.
 It says, "I worry because I love you," while narrowing the other person's world.
 It says, "Family comes first," while requiring secrecy.
-It says, "If you loved me, you would..." while turning love into leverage.
+It says, "If you loved me, you would..." while turning love into pressure.
 Faithful love protects agency.

 Love is also not indulgence.
 To respect agency is not to approve every choice.
 Love should not call addiction freedom, cruelty authenticity, cowardice self-care, or betrayal complexity.
 A person can honor another's dignity while refusing to cooperate with destructive conduct.
 Love without truth becomes sentimental permission.